Kobee1203/weedow-searchy/README.md

 ### Advanced Query
 You can search for entities by using the query string `query`.

-`query` supports a powerful query language to perform advanced searches for the JPA Entities.
+`query` supports a powerful query language to perform advanced searches for the Entities.

 You can combine logical operators and operators to create complex queries.